<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p>Key Takeaways</p>

-Opened and refrigerated: 12 to 18 months for best quality per StillTasty.<br />
+Opened protein powder: 3 to 6 months for best quality<br />

 <p>Type<br />